matthew-hale/pythfinder/readme.md

 + New character creation walkthrough process
 + Eventually:
     + Decoupling of input and data processing, converting outputs to json format
-    + Option to have outputs be served via restful API
+    + Option to have outputs be served via restful API (in addition to CLI)
     + Web app frontend for restful API